 ompl_planning.yaml file located in your robots

 Longest Valid Segment Fraction¶

-longest_valid_segement_fraction defines the discretization of robot motions used for collision checking, and greatly affects the performance and reliability of OMPL-based solutions.
+longest_valid_segment_fraction defines the discretization of robot motions used for collision checking and greatly affects the performance and reliability of OMPL-based solutions.
 A

 motion in this context can be thought of as an edge between two nodes in a graph, where nodes are waypoints along a trajectory.
 The default motion collision checker in OMPL simply discretizes the edge into a number of sub-states to collision check.
-Currently no continuous collision checking is available in OMPL/MoveIt!, though this is an area of current discussion.
+No continuous collision checking is currently available in OMPL/MoveIt!, though this is an area of current discussion.

 longest_valid_segment_fraction is the fraction of the robot’s state space that, given the robot isn’t currently in collision, we assume the robot can travel while remaining collision free.
 For example, if

 longest_valid_segment_fraction = 0.01, then we assume that if an edge between two nodes is less than 1/100th of the state space, then we don’t need to explicity check any sub-states along that edge, just the two nodes it connects.

 maximum_waypoint_distance defines the same discretization of robot motions for collision checking, but it does so at an absolute level instead of using fractions of the state space.
 For example, if